JBarth86/365-days/March/3-23-2023-day-1/README.md

 I got steps 1, 2, and 3b done pretty quickly but I wasn't happy with initial implementation ideas and decided to sleep on it.
 The next day I had several job interviews but after having stepped away from the problem for a bit, once I sat back down to finish it up step 3a came along to my satisfaction pretty quickly.

-Of course after I submitted my solution on Codewars I saw some other people had come up with a more clever (perhaps more pythonic) solution using the collections.Counter class that I didn't know about at the time.
+Of course after I submitted my solution on Codewars I saw some other people had come up with a more clever solution using the collections.Counter class that I didn't know about at the time.
 However, I'm still pretty satisfied with my solution, especially my use of regular expressions and reducer functions and I learned something new along the way.